-- The course introduces key themes and concepts in the study of Chinese religions. - Students are exposed to principal characteristics of Chinese civilization, including dominant values, norms, socioeconomic models, and artistic representations. - The course facilitates students' enhanced understanding and appreciation of Chinese culture and society, which can serve as constructive conceptual framework for reflecting on their own social mores and cultural norms. - There is some coverage of relevant theories and methods used in religious studies, as well as focus on key historical trajectories and relevant socioreligious contexts. - By reading, reflecting upon, and discussing a range of materials, students receive training in critical thinking and effective analysis, as well as develop communication skills that enable them to intelligently discuss key issues from a multiplicity of perspectives.
+- The course facilitates students' enhanced understanding and appreciation of Chinese culture and society, which can serve as constructive conceptual framework for reflecting on their own social mores and cultural norms. - There is some coverage of relevant theories and methods used in religious studies, as well as focus on key historical trajectories and relevant socioreligious contexts. - By reading, reflecting upon, and discussing a range of materials, students receive training in critical thinking and effective analysis, as well as develop communication skills that enable them to intelligently discuss key issues from a multiplicity of perspectives.